Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-Look at every credit card you have every few days to look for changes you don't recognize.
+Look at every credit card you have every few days to look for transactions you don't recognize.

 <details><summary>The Details</summary>
 <div class="details-highlight">